polla-fattah/polla-fattah.github.io/_posts/2025-09-27-kurdistan-universities-chess-championship.md

   description="Final overall group photo of all participating university teams"
 %}

+## The Tournament Begins

+{% include image.html
+  url="/img/posts/2025-09-27-kurdistan-universities-chess-championship/SItting-for-first-round-playing-against-ukh.jpg"
+  description="Sitting for first round playing against University of Kurdistan Hewlêr"
+%}

+## During the Games

+The tournament used a **team match format**, where each team fielded four players against another team's four players.
+The team with the most individual wins in each match would win that round.
+This format required us to work together as a team and support each other, and I think we did a good job coordinating our efforts.

+{% include image.html
+  url="/img/posts/2025-09-27-kurdistan-universities-chess-championship/in-the-middle-of-the-game-againsst-dohok-uni.jpg"
+  description="In the middle of the game against University of Duhok"
+%}

 ## Our Victory

 I'm really happy to share that our **Salahaddin University-Erbil** team won first place!
 This was a great day for all of us at the university.
 We worked well together as a team and managed to come out on top.